wagdav/thewagner.net/content/2020-02-29-Parallel-mindset.markdown

 # Summary

-When we code in the imperative style, accidental complexity of control creeps into our programs.
+When we code in imperative style, accidental complexity of control creeps into our programs.
 The programmer, instead of the expressing problem's essence, is burdened with managing loops, states and the details of a sequential-looking runtime behavior.

 Code written in declarative, functional style with no ties to a specific execution model may be automatically parallelized by the underlying system.